 2. Have a quick trip to the Middle-Ages at Castel del Monte (Andria)

-It is a XIIIth century fortress built on top of a hill.
-It’s been part of the UNESCO’s World Heritage List since 1996 and it is a perfect example of Medieval architecture.
-Its main feature consists of its entire layout being built around the number 8 (8 towers, octagonal base etc).
+It is a 13th-century fortress built on top of a hill.
+It’s been part of UNESCO’s World Heritage List since 1996 and it is a perfect example of Medieval architecture.
+Its main feature consists of its entire layout being built around the number 8 (8 towers, octagonal base, etc).
 Moreover, it shows some particular lighting effects during solstices and equinoxes.

 3. Have a walk in the Old Town of Gallipoli (Lecce)

 This town is called “The Ionian Pearl” for its elegance, its sandy beaches, and its ancient and picturesque Old Town district built on an island.
 This part of the city is surrounded by the sea on 3 sides and it’s connected to the modern districts by a bridge.
 Have a walk through its narrow alleys and discover historic buildings, churches, and pieces of heritage from different periods.

 4. Explore the canyons of Terra delle Gravine Natural Park (Taranto)

 This area is located between Brindisi and Taranto and it is called “Murge”.
 Its landscape is really wild, with deep canyons called “gravine”.
 A “gravina” is a rocky slit that can be 100m deep and form a narrow natural corridor.
 This natural park is perfect for hiking on your own or with a guided tour leading through breathtaking sceneries.